Acadia National Park is located midway along Maine’s coast, on Mount Desert Island and is roughly 264 miles from Boston.

 For an awesome book of general things to do in Acadia National Park (and Mount Desert Island), hiking tails, backpacking trails and more, we recommend Acadia: The Complete Guide: Acadia National Park & Mount Desert Island (Color Travel Guide) by Kristen James.

-When is the best time to visit Acadia?
+When is the best time to go on Acadia hikes?

 Do I need a reservation to go on an Acadia hike?